11 Tips on How to Avoid Contractor Fraud

 If a contractor reveals an unforeseen problem, be guarded.

-What to do: Get a second opinion.
-If a contractor points out a problem that you didn’t hire them to fix, be sure to get either another person to take a second look or do some research and make sure the problem needs immediate attention.
-Both you and the contractor should sign a contract before they begin work on it or charge you any amount.
+What to do: If a contractor points out a problem that you didn’t hire them to fix, be sure to get either another person to take a second look or do some research and make sure the problem needs immediate attention.
+Both you and the contractor should sign a contract before they begin work on it or charge you any amount of money.

 A building permit ensures that your property was reviewed and inspected to meet codes, ordinances and requirements.
 If a contractor fails to get the correct permit, there may be risks involved.